Rod Allen: Fox Saturday Baseball

 In addition to his work for the Diamondbacks and Tigers, Allen did color commentary for Fox Saturday Baseball, including games involving the Tigers until 2018.

 Miami Marlins

-In March 2022 it was announced that Allen would be joining Bally Sports Florida as an analyst for Miami Marlins telecasts.
+In March 2022 it was announced Allen would be joining Bally Sports Florida as an analyst for Miami Marlins telecasts.

 Family life

 Allen and his wife, Adrian, have four children: Rhonda, Rod, Jr., Andrew, and Rachel.
 The Allens live in the Phoenix, Arizona area.
 Rod, Jr. was selected by the New York Yankees in the 12th round of the 2004 Major League Baseball Draft after a collegiate career at Arizona State University.
 He played the 2004 season with the Staten Island Yankees in the New York–Penn League, and played for the Class A Winston-Salem Warthogs in 2006 and 2007.
 His most recent professional stint was in 2011 with the White Sands Pupfish in the Pecos League.
 Andrew was selected by the Arizona Diamondbacks in the 43rd round of the 2007 Major League Baseball draft.
 He attended Desert Vista High School in Phoenix, Arizona.